If you've been refused a Blue Badge

 If you’re not happy with the response to your complaint, you can phone or write to the Northern Ireland Ombudsman.

-They’ll take another look at your application, and decide whether your council made the wrong decision.
+They’ll take another look at your application, and decide whether the Blue Badge Unit made the wrong decision.